sapenov/coding-assignments/README.md

-# coding-assignments
-some coding assignments from companies
-Sessionize ELB log
+How to sessionize ELB log file in Spark and Scala

-I can see three approaches to sessionize ELB logs file in Spark and Scala:
+I can see three approaches to sessionize ELB logs file :

 1) Using purely functional operations on RDD
 2) Using relational operations on DataFrame (which is really a Dataset)